Summer is here, and it’s time to get organized with a well-thought-out Fundraising Plan for the year.

-There are tons of reasons to create a plan.
+There are tons of important reasons to create a formal fundraising plan.
 Here are just a few.

-How do you know what to do and when to do it?
-How do you know how to deploy your scarce resources of time and money?
+How does your team know what to do and when to do it?
+How do you know where to allocate scarce resources of time and money?

-You set your financial goals – and you create a deliberate step-by-step process to achieve them.
+You can set your financial goals – and then create a deliberate step-by-step process to achieve them.

-2. It keeps you out of crisis mode.
+2. Your Fundraising Plan keeps your team out of crisis mode.

 Don’t you just love a crisis?

-A good fundraising plan lets you work smoothly and coolly – there’s time to get everything done.
+A good fundraising plan lets your team work smoothly and coolly – there’s time to get everything done.

-- Otherwise, you just may end up in crisis after crisis.
-You might wallow from strategy to strategy – hoping that something will pan out successfully.
+Otherwise, you just may end up in crisis, guessing your way along, just hoping that something will pan out successfully.

-Well, you calmly trot out your plan – that everyone has agreed to months earlier.
+Well, calmly trot out the fundraising plan – that everyone has agreed to months earlier.

 And you say,

-“If we do this new idea/strategy, what in our current plan shall we give up?
+“If we implement this new strategy, what shall we give up?
 We don’t have the manpower to do it all.

-Your board members will calm down, and they’ll understand the wisdom of keeping with the current plan.
+Usually, that calms everyone down, and your leaders will understand the wisdom of keeping on the current course.

-- Otherwise, you are at the mercy of the idea of the week.
-And you’re stuck.
+Otherwise you are at the mercy of the idea of the month.
+And you’re not going to be productive.

-5. It helps you shift from reactive to proactive.
+4. It shifts your team from being reactive to proactive.